wakatime/legal/data-security.md

 # Data Security

 Your data is stored securely in [DigitalOcean][digital ocean], [Amazon AWS][amazon aws], and [Cloudflare][cloudflare] data centers .
-WakaTime provides a way for account ownders to delete one’s own account and all associated data.
+WakaTime provides a way for account ownders to delete one’s own account and all associated data using [this form][delete account form].
 Within 24 hours of account deletion, WakaTime hard deletes all information from running production systems.
 WakaTime service backups are destroyed within 27 days, excluding security and access logs. *